braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 {% endalert %}

-To set up Braze as a device-mode destination for your Android source, choose **Classic** as the Destination framework and click **Save**.
+To set up Braze as a device-mode destination for your Android source, choose **Classic** as the Destination framework and select **Save**.

 ![]({% image_buster /assets/img/segment/android.png %})